 1/4 cup fresh oregano leaves - reserve about 1 tablespoon for garnish.

 salt, to taste

-- Heat the 4 tablespoons of olive oil in a skillet over medium-high heat.
+- Meanwhile, begin cooking the sausage: heat the olive oil in a skillet over medium-high heat.
 Add the sausages and cook, stirring occasionally, until they are browned, about 7 minutes.

-- Stir in the reserved pasta and season with salt.
+- Stir in the pasta and season with salt and pepper to taste.